Miloupost1988/challenges/backend/UploadApi/README.md

 ## NON-FUNCTIONAL requirements

 * Use out off-the-shelf components and frameworks (misc.
 Rails Components, ActiveStorage, Devise, Rspec, …)
-* Have Unit and Integration tests
+* Create Unit and Integration tests
-* add at least some README style docs for installing, setup and running the app
+* Add at least some README style docs for installing, setup and running the app

 ## Keep in mind: